korovkaK22/lab5.1/README.md

 ## General Information
 This repository contains two tasks: Task 2 in the `/TaxiDriverRestApplication` folder, and Task 5.1 in the `/mail-sender-service folder`.
 Task 2 has been rewritten to send messages to Kafka, and Docker files have been added to automatically set it up with PostgreSQL.
+All data in PostgreSQL will be saved in external folder `/postgres-data`.
 Ports for Kibana and the backend have been mapped to the local machine to allow immediate access to these services.